zac-metin/tasksapp/README.md

 ## Deploying the Frontend

-To deploy the frontend to AWS S3, run the following command:
+To deploy the frontend to AWS S3, run `jest` to ensure all tests are passing

+Then run the following command to build the code first:

+`npm run build`

+followed by

 `aws s3 sync dist/ s3://task-manager-pro-9000`